 Northern Hills Training Center Board of Directors

-The Northern Hills Training Center Board of Directors includes Josh Horak (President), Jane Klug (Vice-President),
+The Northern Hills Training Center Board of Directors includes (Vacant) (President), Jane Klug (Vice-President),

-Tracey Steinbach (Secretary/Treasurer), Russ Graesser, Greg Kruskamp, Christopher Baumann and Toby Bordewyk.
+Tracey Steinbach (Secretary/Treasurer), Greg Kruskamp, Christopher Baumann; Toby Bordewyk and T.J.
+Gusso

 Jane Klug - Jane lives in Spearfish with her husband, Ken and two children, Paxton and Amelia.
 Jane has worked at Black Hills State University for 26 years and currently serves as the Dean of Students at Black Hills State University and is responsible for the operations of Residence Life, Judicial Affairs, Disability Services and Testing, Student Health and Counseling Services and the Student Union and Engagement; which includes student organizations, fall orientation, leadership development, student activities, student group advisement and civic engagement.
 She teaches International Service Learning which takes students to the Philippines and Botswana/South Africa and is the grant sponsor for the BHSU Retired Senior Volunteer Program, a federally funded grant program which coordinates volunteer service opportunities with seniors in our local communities.
 In the community, Jane is a member of the Northern Hills Rotary Club and a youth leader and volunteer in her church.